zakirhussaingit/vlsiriscv/README.md

 <br>

 - The second online meeting took place on <b>20<sup>th</sup> February, 2024, @ 6PM to 7PM.</b>
-<br/>  In this meeting the following tasks have been assigned.
+<br/>  In this meeting, It is assigned to identify the instruction type and exact 32-bit instruction code in the instruction type format.
+Upload the 32-bit pattern on GitHub.
+The summary is the following tasks.
 1. List the types of instructions in RISC V
 2. List the word size of the above-listed instructions.<br>
 [Click me to know the details of the task-2](https://github.com/zakirhussaingit/vlsiriscv/blob/main/task2.md)